TikhonJelvis/RL-book/chapter2/chapter2.md

 $$\mathcal{R}_T(s,s') = \mathbb{E}[R_{t+1}|S_{t+1}=s',S_t=s] = \sum_{r\in \mathcal{R}} \frac {\mathcal{P}_R(s,r,s')} {\mathcal{P}(s,s')} \cdot r = \sum_{r\in \mathcal{R}} \frac {\mathcal{P}_R(s,r,s')} {\sum_{r\in \mathbb{R}} \mathcal{P}_R(s,r,s')} \cdot r$$
 \end{itemize}

 The Rewards specification of most Markov Reward Processes we encounter in practice can be directly expressed as the transition rewards function $\mathcal{R}_T$.
 Note that we specified the Rewards of the simple inventory example as the transition rewards function $\mathcal{R}_T$.

-Finally, we define the rewards function:
+However, the function that suffices (along with $\mathcal{P}$) for the calculations we shall soon perform is the ("compact") rewards function:
 $$\mathcal{R}: \mathcal{S} \rightarrow \mathbb{R} \text{ as }$$
+defined as:
 $$\mathcal{R}(s) = \mathbb{E}[R_{t+1}|S_t=s] = \sum_{s' \in \mathcal{S}} \mathcal{P}(s,s') \cdot \mathcal{R}_T(s,s') = \sum_{s'\in \mathcal{S}} \sum_{r\in\mathbb{R}} \mathcal{P}_R(s,r,s') \cdot r$$

 With this formalism in place, we are now ready to formally define the main problem involving Markov Reward Processes.
 As we said earlier, we'd like to compute the "accumulated rewards" from any given state.
 However, if we simply add up the rewards in a simulation trace following time step $t$ as $\sum_{i=t+1}^{\infty} R_i = R_{t+1} + R_{t+2} + \ldots$, the sum would often diverge to infinity.
 This is where the discount factor comes into play.
 We define the (random) *Return* $G_t$ as the "discounted accumulation of future rewards" following time step $t$.
 Formally,